nicobrinkkemper/gabr.sh/README.md

 }
 ```

-Finally, a default file may be made.
-This file will be consulted when the
+Finally, a default file may be consulted when the
 a argument is a directory but not a file.
-For a example of this, see `./test/usage.md`
+For a example of this, see `./test/usage.sh`
 or run `gabr test` to see it in action.

 ### function $default ()